Disability insurance policies come in several forms. What are some basic facts that all policyholders should know about disability insurance policies?

 While some disability insurance policies pay benefits during the lifetime of the insured, there are some policies that only provide payments until the policyholder turns 65.

 Do policyholders need to be aware of surveillance and ongoing investigations even after a claim is approved?

-Once your insurance company has approved your disability claim, you will still be closely monitored for at least 18-24 months.
-This scrutiny will include surveillance, physician statement forms, continuing claimant statement forms and even intermittent medical examinations.
-An experienced disability insurance claims attorney can provide legal counsel and guide clients through this post-claim scrutiny to keep their benefits flowing without the need to pursue a lawsuit.
+Once your insurance company has approved your disability claim, you may still be closely monitored.
+This scrutiny may include surveillance, physician statement forms, continuing claimant statement forms and even intermittent medical examinations.

-Will my insurance company try to minimize my payments even if it acknowledges that I am disabled?
+Will your insurance company try to minimize your payments even if it acknowledges that your claim is covered?

-If your insurance company concedes that you are disabled, the carrier will still try to minimize coverage.
 If you are “totally” disabled, the insurance company will owe the maximum disability benefit.
 Therefore, the insurance company will often claim you have “residual” rather than total disability.
 Residual disability essentially refers to partial disability.
-My law firm works diligently to get the maximum benefits possible under a client’s policy.

-What types of hoops will the disability carrier typically make you navigate when you submit a claim?
+What type of hoops will the disability carrier typically make you navigate when you submit a claim?

-There is a wealth of documents and other procedures that you will need to navigate when making a disability insurance claim like surveillance, physician statement forms, claimant statement forms, independent medical evaluations, field interviews and recorded statements.
-This information is requested to justify denying your claim, so you must exercise caution when responding to the insurance company.
-My law firm can guide you through the process to help prevent you from compromising your claim.
+There is a wealth of documents and other procedures that you will need to navigate when making a disability insurance claim including dealing with like surveillance, physician statement forms, claimant statement forms, independent medical evaluations, field interviews and recorded statements.
+This information can be used to justify denying your claim, so you must exercise caution when responding to the insurance company.